hanifmurtaza/DatabaseApp/README.md

 # Automated Invoice Management System

 a lightweight, end-to-end web application that automates the extraction, storage, visualization, and export of financial invoice data for internal company use.
-Built with Flask and SQLite, it streamlines the process of managing SP3 Cash In (Excel) and Cash Out (PDF) invoices — from file upload to dashboard.
+Built with Flask and SQLite, it streamlines the process of managing Financial invoices — from file upload to dashboard.

 ## 🚀 Features